PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

-# A LoD-based Sequence Decoder
+# Design: Sequence Decoder Generating LoDTensors
-In tasks such as machine translation and image to text, a **sequence decoder** is necessary to generate sequences.
+In tasks such as machine translation and image to text, a [sequence decoder](https://github.com/PaddlePaddle/book/blob/develop/08.machine_translation/README.md) is necessary to generate sequences.

 This documentation describes how to implement the sequence decoder as an operator.